cedricchevalier19/dotemacs/doc/content/post/goal.md

 weight = 1001
 +++

-This project aims to generate from an org-mode file with reasonably ordered items a latex file which compiles into a reasonably nice CV.
-In the same spirit the org-mode file must export to markdown so that it can be uses for web based CV.
+This project exports an org-mode file with reasonably structured items into a latex file, which compiles into a nice CV.
+In the same spirit the org-mode file may export to markdown so that it can be used for a web based CV.

 -   Online documentation in <https://titan-c.gitlab.io/org-cv/>
 -   Development happens in the gitlab repository: <https://gitlab.com/Titan-C/org-cv>
 -   There is a mirror in github for backup: <https://github.com/Titan-C/org-cv>

+This project dog feeds itself and produces the examples on this documentation page directly.